Oph123/Executioner/README.md

 # Executioner
-An experiment to determine the difference in performance between model-based and model-free agents in a PDDL environment.
+An experiment to determine the difference in performance between model-based and model-free agents in PDDLsim, a Python PDDL environment created by .

 ### stripper-main
 This directory contains the files of the script used to convert PDDL domains with typing to domains based only on STRIPS. <br>